-Neurosurgical ICU– this experience provides the resident with focused training in concepts and skills of ICU management, including fluid and electrolyte balance, ventilation, alimentation, line placement, hemodynamic management of patients with cerebrovascular disease and the systems approach to complex patient problems.
+Neurosurgical ICU–-Residents get focused training in concepts and skills of ICU management, including fluid and electrolyte balance, ventilation, alimentation, line placement, hemodynamic management of patients with cerebrovascular disease, and they learn Northwell Health’s approach to complex patient problems.
 This includes the special context of neurological examination, the recognition of neurological and neurosurgical emergencies and the management of intracranial pressure and CSF drains.

-Anesthesiology– Resident learn endotracheal intubation techiniques, principles of operative anesthetic management in the operating room, including intravenous and inhalational control of intracranial pressure and fluid and blood replacement.
+Anesthesiology–-Residents learn endotracheal intubation techniques and principles of operative anesthetic management in the operating room, including intravenous and inhalational control of intracranial pressure and fluid and blood replacement.

-Neurosurgery—Residents devote their time to increasing neurosurgical management and operative skills as junior residents, at the North Shore University Hospital and LIJ Medical Center campuses.
-At NSUH, residents are introduced to the principles of stereotactic radiosurgery and participate in patient planning and treatment.
+Neurosurgery—Residents devote their time to increasing neurosurgical management and operative skills as junior residents at the North Shore University Hospital, Long Island Jewish Medical Center and Lenox Hill Hospital campuses.
+At North Shore University Hospital, residents are introduced to the principles of stereotactic radiosurgery and participate in patient planning and treatment.

-Endovascular surgery – is performed at NSUH by Dr. Avi Setton He is an interventional neuroradiologist who is fellowship-trained and has had extensive experience as an attending before joining Northwell Health He has a joint appointment in the Departments of Neurosurgery and Radiology.
-Dr. Setton has trained neurosurgeons in endovascular surgery in numerous well-recognized fellowship programs.
-At NSUH, residents participate in endovascular neurosurgery one half day a week.
-He/she learns the basic principles of catheter selection and indications for endovascular treatment of cerebral aneurysms, arteriovenous malformations, tumors and stroke.
-Endovascular treatments are done as part of the Cerebrovascular Surgery program.
+Endovascular surgery—This is performed at the hospital by Dr. Henry Woo, Dr. Avi Setton and Dr. Jeffrey Katz.
+Residents learn the basic principles of catheter selection and indications for endovascular treatment of cerebral aneurysms, arteriovenous malformations, tumors and stroke.
+Endovascular treatments are done as part of the Cerebrovascular Surgery Program.

 Residents have the option of continuing their research for a second year.
 In certain cases, when planned from the start, they may be able to complete the work needed towards a PhD from the Elmezzi Graduate School of Molecular Medicine (based at the Feinstein Institute for Medical Research).

-Residents who choose to pursue an in-folded clinical fellowship this year will train as fellows in the field of their choice, including cerebrovascular, functional, neurooncology, neurotrauma/critical care, pediatrics, spine or skull base surgery.
+Residents who choose to pursue an in-folded clinical fellowship this year may train as CAST approved fellows in cerebrovascular, functional, neuro-oncology, or neurotrauma/critical care.
 Resources for training in these subspecialty areas currently exist at Northwell Health.

 Residents play a key role in managing the inpatient service and in the instruction of junior residents.
 They are expected to take a proactive role in surgical education and must demonstrate a readiness to assume greater surgical responsibility.
-The PGY-6 residents are in charge of making rounds and leading the house staff team when the Chief Resident on the service is not available.
-They also have a senior position in the pediatric and adult neurosurgery clinics at Long Island Jewish Medical Center.
-This year will allow residents to mature in their clinical and operative skills in preparation for their Chief Resident year.
+The PGY-6 residents are in charge of making rounds and leading the house staff team when the chief resident on the service is not available.
+This year will allow residents to mature in their clinical and operative skills in preparation for their chief resident year.

-The senior resident also coordinates with the Hand Surgery service regarding scheduled peripheral nerve operations.
-The resident coordinates with the Neurosurgery Chief Resident and the Program Director when he/she participates in those surgeries under the auspices of the Hand Surgery attending.
+The senior resident also coordinates with the hand surgery service regarding scheduled peripheral nerve operations.
+The resident coordinates with the neurosurgery chief resident and the program director when participating in those surgeries under the auspices of the hand surgery attending.

-The chief residents are responsible for the clinical and administrative management of the neurosurgical services at NSUH.
+The chief residents are responsible for the clinical and administrative management of the neurosurgical services at the hospital.
 This includes overseeing resident preparation for conferences, assigning surgical cases to the other residents and finalizing the resident call schedule.
-They are expected to have mature clinical and surgical judgment and to use this year to refine these skills in preparation for neurosurgical practice or post-residency fellowship training
+They are expected to have mature clinical and surgical judgment and to use this year to refine these skills in preparation for neurosurgical practice or post-residency fellowship training.